shoaiyb/share-to-social-media/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple social sharing plugin that adds a list of social media sharing buttons on your website.
+A simple social sharing plugin for displaying social media sharing buttons and icons on your website.

 == Description ==

-Share To Sm is a very simple to use social media sharing plugin for your WordPress website.
+Share To Social Media is a very simple to use social media sharing plugin for displaying social media buttons and icons on your WordPress website.
 No registration or ID's required.
 It's absolutely free.
 Just install and get started.

 = Features =
 * Five different types of styles: small buttons with / without share count and the usual 32 x 32 icons with square / rounded-border / circular icons.